 I’ve seen a few of them, I’ve seen some videos, again you can check it out in below.

 And yes that could work but I’m getting the impression that people in my situation, on most occasions, I’m guessing that it’s just easier to not have a conversation.

 So if I’m not talking to you, if I have my headphones on, if I say to you, “I can’t hear you”, it’s legit.
 I can’t hear you and that applies to all deaf people.

 But if you do want to relay messages, if there’s something that needs to be said, then okay, a simple pen and paper will do the trick and that’s it.

 Let’s Make the Process Easy for Everyone

 Apart from that, let’s make sure that I make your job easier, let’s make sure that my journey as a passenger is less stressful and everyone’s happy.
 You’re happy, I’m happy, great

 If you do have any questions though, leave a comment.
-I’d love to know what you think, what is your process, and even I’d love to hear from fellow d/Deaf and hard of hearing passengers on what do they think when they go on a taxi journey, how is it for them?
+I’d love to know what you think, what is your process, and even I’d love to hear from fellow deaf passengers on what do they think when they go on a taxi journey, how is it for them?

 Just so we can share our experiences with other taxi drivers as well.
 It’s just makes your job easier, that’s all we want to do.

 In the meantime, I will speak to you again, soon.